Twelve frequently asked questions when recruiting staff | Moorepay

 There’s a significant risk here.
 HMRC may conclude they still retain employed status – even if the role is entirely different.
 You must satisfy yourself that the individual is genuinely classed as self-employed.

 We hope this helped you brush up on some questions many employers have about recruitment.
 If you’re looking to hire, you might also want to work on retaining the talent you have in your business.
-If so, check out our articles on how to build an employee experience that improves retention and how to build a culture that excites your employees.
+If so, check out our webinar on how to build a culture that excites your employees.

 If you want to speak to a professional about employment law, you can sign up to our HR Services where our subject-matter experts are on hand to support you.